Research at the Frontier of Physical AI

 Reinforcement learning and foundation model post-training

-Post-training of foundation models such as world-action and vision-language-action models is highly crucial for performance improvement, safety assurance and preference alignment for physical AI applications.
-In view of this, we address the following research fields:
+Post-training of foundation models — including world-action and vision-language-action models — is essential for improving performance, ensuring safety, and aligning behavior in physical AI applications.
+We focus on the following research areas:

 Robot learning and data